mildronize/latex-live-preview/README.md

-# live-preview-latex
+# Latex Live Preview
-Live Preview Latex with watchdog
+Latex Live Preview with watchdog

 > Here is a first beta.
 It may be some bug.